ShivaliGupta17/agentic-ai-rag/README.md

 # 📘 Agentic AI eBook — RAG Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot that answers questions **strictly from a single source document**—Konverge AI's *Agentic AI: An Executive's Guide* eBook.
-Instead of hallucinating, the chatbot refuses to answer whenever the requested information is not present in the document.
+Instead of hallucinating, the chatbot answers only from the retrieved document context.
+If the requested information is unavailable, it responds with a refusal rather than generating unsupported content.

 ![Python](https://img.shields.io/badge/Python-3.10+-blue)
 ![LangGraph](https://img.shields.io/badge/Orchestration-LangGraph-6E56CF)